norbert-acedanski/calendar/README.md

 ```

 # TODO
-- list all national holidays in the Excel file below the legend
 - add possibility to store national holidays in a separate json file and load into the script

 # Licence